Impact

 Risk and Exploitability

 The CVSS v3.1 Base Score is 4.9, indicating a moderate impact on availability and no impact on confidentiality or integrity.
+This impact arises from improper access control (CWE‑284) and allocation of resources without limits (CWE‑770), leading to denial of service.
 The attack vector is network, with low complexity, high privilege required, and no user interaction needed.
-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog, suggesting limited publicly known exploitation at this time.
+The EPSS score of less than 1% indicates a very low exploitation probability, and the vulnerability is not listed in the CISA KEV catalog, suggesting limited publicly known exploitation at this time.
 Nonetheless, the exploitation requirements—network access and privileged credentials—make it a realistic threat within an internal or compromised environment.

 OpenCVE Enrichment